Daniel Descalso: 2012–2014

 After playing regularly at second base during the 2012 season, Descalso played an integral role in the postseason.
 In Game 5 of the 2012 National League Division Series, where the Cardinals came back from a 6-run deficit to defeat the Washington Nationals 9–7, Descalso homered, doubled, and then hit a two-run single to tie the game.

 On May 21, 2013, Decalso hit his first career grand slam and tallied a career-high five runs batted in as the Cardinals beat the San Diego Padres 10–2 at Petco Park.
 Prior to the game, Descalso was batting just .197 with one home run.
 For his 2013 season statistics, Descalso batted .238 with five home runs and 42 runs batted in.
 He continued his versatility in the infield by making starts at second base, third base, and shortstop.

 Descalso filed for a $1.65 million contract request following the season.
 The Cardinals and Descalso avoided arbitration and agreed to a one-year, $1.29 million contract on January 30, 2014.
 Descalso made his major league pitching debut against the Chicago Cubs in the top of the ninth inning with two outs on May 12, 2014.
 He threw two pitches, recording one out and allowing no hits.
 With a chance for increased playing time during interleague play against the Baltimore Orioles, he collected five hits in 10 at bats over an August 8–10 series.

-Within the three consecutive days and four consecutive games, August 30 through September 1, 2014, Descalso became the first Cardinal player in history to start a game at each of the four infield positions as follows; Saturday August 30, vs. Chicago Cubs (game 1) 2B, Saturday August 30, vs. Chicago Cubs (game 2) SS, Sunday August 31, vs. Chicago Cubs 1B, Monday, September 1, vs. Pittsburgh Pirates, 3B.
+In three consecutive days and four consecutive games, August 30 through September 1, 2014, Descalso became the first player in Cardinals history to start a game at each of the four infield positions.

 Colorado Rockies

 Descalso signed a two-year deal with the Colorado Rockies on December 16, 2014.
 The deal totaled $3.6 million with the opportunity for another $1 million in performance bonuses.
 Descalso appeared in 101 games in 2015, hitting a career worst .205 with five home runs and 22 runs batted in.
 Descalso began the 2016 season on the disabled list with a broken hand suffered in spring training.
-In 2016, Descalso appeared in 99 games, bouncing back offensively by hitting .264 with a career-high 8 home runs and 38 runs batted in.
+In 2016, Descalso appeared in 99 games, bouncing back offensively by hitting .264 with a career-high eight home runs and 38 RBI.
 Descalso served as a veteran presence on the Rockies, while also filling an important utility role, receiving time at six different positions over the course of his two seasons at Colorado.